Everyday Uses of Lanthanides: The Rare Earth Elements

 Promethium | Dysprosium | Lutetium |

 The only exception to this abundance is promethium because it is produced artificially in the lab.
+In fact, its longest-lasting radioactive isotope only has a half-life of 18 years, which is why it doesn’t occur naturally on Earth.

 Chemical and Physical Traits of Lanthanides

-While lanthanides are fairly common in the Earth’s crust, they tend to be very difficult to extract in usable quantities.
-These elements are bright and usually silvery — at least until they are exposed to oxygen.
-They are highly reactive, and while they’re not explosive, they tarnish quickly — which also makes them susceptible to contamination from other elements.
+While lanthanides are relatively common in the Earth’s crust, they are difficult to extract in usable quantities.
+These elements are bright and usually silvery until they are exposed to oxygen.
+They are highly reactive and may ignite when exposed to temperatures of 150-200 degrees Celcius — 302-392 degrees Fahrenheit.

 These elements aren’t considered rare because they’re hard to find.
-They’re rare because it is difficult to extract sufficient quantities of the pure form of each element to meet any and all industrial needs.
+They’re rare because it is difficult to extract sufficient quantities of the pure form of each component to meet any and all industrial needs.

 Real-Life Applications